 Always been curious about durian but never dared to try it?
 These tantalising snacks are a good way to kickstart your love affair with the spiky green fruit.
 They are also mild enough for picky taste buds!

 To durian, or not to durian?
+These HoneyKids Mums dish!

 Tracy, mum of three and durian cynic

 Honestly, I am so baffled by the love for this stinky, revolting fruit.
 I just DON’T GET IT!
 I can just about get past the smell, but the taste?
 No, no, no!
-I tried it once, way back when I first arrived, and the horror is still with me 10 years on.
+I tried it once, way back when I first arrived, and the horror is still with me ten years on.
 It made me retch, and I’ve never been able to tempt myself again.
 Bleugh.
 Sorry!
 If it’s any consolation, I feel the same about papaya…

 Dawn, mum of two and durian connoisseur